Call now in confidence immediate help & advice 24/7

 You will then slowly and methodically reduce the amount and frequency of the substance over the period of around one week until you are no longer taking it.

-Physical dependence to alcohol or drugs can cause changes in the brain and body, which can result in withdrawal symptoms when the substance is reduced or completely stopped.
+Physical dependence to alcohol or drugs can cause changes in the brain and body, which can result in powerful drug or alcohol withdrawal symptoms when the substance is reduced or completely stopped.

 These symptoms can range from uncomfortable to life-threatening, which is why it is never advised to detox from alcohol or drugs alone.

-You may experience the following symptoms during an alcohol detox:
+You may experience the following withdrawal symptoms during an alcohol detox:

 • Intense anxiety